 It’s beginning to look a lot like spring across the Mother Lode and that can mean one thing — the 31st annual Home and Garden Show is back in Sonora this weekend.

 Local contractors, lawn-care specialists, roofers, interior designers and air conditioning experts are among the pros who will help area residents with advice on sprucing up homes and yards during the free event.

-The show is from 9 a.m. to 5 p.m.
+The show, at the Mother Lode Fairgrounds, runs from 9 a.m. to 5 p.m.
 Saturday and 10 a.m. to 4 p.m.
 Sunday.

 More than 100 vendors will be on hand, giving demonstrations and advice to homeowners, as well as plenty of free swag, according to Union Democrat advertising director Gary Piech, event organizer.

 Roughly 6,000 people are expected to attend the event this weekend.

 “It’s a fun community social event that’s free to the public,” Piech said.
 “If nothing else, people can come to have a good time.”